nickjj/docker-web-framework-examples/rails/README.md

 - `config/puma.rb` is pre-configured with ENV variables
 - An example root page is available at `/` using a `hello` controller
 - A health check URL was added at `/healthy` (check `config/routes.rb`)
-- Gracefully handle the `Genfile.lock` file in development and production

 *This example app was generated with the following command:*